CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/index.md

 - I get "permission denied" when cleaning a scratchdir
     - explain the common error
     - difference between `rm -rf SCRATCHDIR` and `rm -rf SCRATCHDIR/*`

+- How can I check whether I use resources effectively?
+    - some howto on used mem, CPUs
+    - duration is obvious
+    - if CPU usage is low, usually the calculation is not so paralle as it should be

+- Is there any tool to help me setup syntactivcally correct qsub command?
+    - yes, link to online qsub assembler

 ## Managed computing services

 - OnDemand application XY does not work